timcheadle/timcheadle.com/source/about.html.markdown

 I'm a web software engineer, designer, problem solver and entrepreneur.
 Generally speaking, I just love making things.
 Originally from Virginia, I now live in Charlotte, North Carolina with my beautiful family.
-Prior to moving, I spent five years working at Google in San Francisco.
+Prior to moving, I spent five years working as an engineering manager at Google in San Francisco.

 In 2011 I founded a web engineering consultancy called [Rational Means](http://rationalmeans.com), where I help companies use technology to grow and improve their